 Book the Removals Company

 Now you have decluttered as much as you can, you need to now look for a suitable removals company.
-I recommend this Bristol moving company.
+I recommend this Bristol man and a van hire firm.
 To avoid paying more than you must or missing out on a potentially great deal, it is wise to seek out at least three or four quotes from companies.
 Consider also the recommendations given to you by friends and family members.
 Once you have decided upon a company and accepted their quote, arrange for them to visit so they can see what you need to move and if anything requires special handling.

 About booking the removals company, avoid booking on Friday, the weekend or public and bank holidays as these are the days when removals companies are busiest.
 Aim for a day during the week such as Tuesday or Wednesday.

 Labels are the organised persons best friend.
 Said, well any organised person.
 Invest in good quality, large labels and label all your boxes not just with the room they must be put into your new house, but exactly what’s in them.
 This will make it a lot easier to tackle the task of unboxing everything when you arrive.

 Pack a Box of Moving in Essentials

 You are unlikely to want to start unpacking the moment the last of the boxes are in their relevant rooms.
 Unless you are of course, insane.
 Therefore, you need to pack up a box of essentials, that is all the stuff you are going to need when you arrive.
 We are talking about things like a kettle, tea bags, coffee, pyjamas, toothbrush, toothpaste and anything else you can think of.

 It may be an idea to make an individual box like this for everyone in your household.